Housing markets, like every other market, are cyclical.

 Speaking of lease agreements, you can use your lease to minimize the risk of damage and repairs.
 For examples, see these protective lease clauses.

 To completely eliminate the risk of defaulted rent payments, you can insure against it.
-Literally: Rent Rescue offers rent default insurance, so if the tenant stops making payments, they pay the rent while you start the eviction process.
+Literally: Steady offers rent default insurance, so if the tenant stops making payments, they pay the rent while you start the eviction process.